Sugilite | Rare Stone from South Africa

 When used in conjunction with crystal healing sugilite is said to strengthen the heart, aid physical healing and reduce stress.
 It balances the mind, body and spirit and encourages peace of mind and a general feeling of well-being and spiritual love.
-Due to the present of manganese sugilite is also said to be a good remedy for a headache.
+Due to the present of manganese, sugilite is said to be a good remedy for headaches.

 A Few More Facts

-Sugilite is usually pronounced with a soft 'g' as in the word 'genius' but the correct pronunciation should be with a hard 'g' as in 'gold'.
-The reason for this is because the surname of person after whom the mineral was named should be pronounced in this way.
+Sugilite tends to be pronounced with a soft 'g' as in the word 'genius' but should in fact be said with a hard 'g' as in 'gold'.
+The reason for this is because the surname of person after whom the mineral was named is pronounced in this way.

 On Mohs scale of mineral hardness sugilite grades 7 which puts it on par with quartz.
 The finest grade material when in massive form is known as gel sugilite but due to its rarity the smallest piece can command an eye-watering price.

 As a company who does a considerable amount of business in South Africa and who deals with several suppliers across the country, we have in recent years found it extremely difficult to source any fine grade stones and the material that we have managed to find certainly isn't cheap.
 Sugilite is a rare and highly sought after mineral that's likely to be in high demand for many years to come.